MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/03-deploy-container-registry.md

 The ratings front end is a Node.js application that was built by using the Vue JavaScript framework and WebPack to bundle the code.
 The [source code](https://github.com/MicrosoftDocs/mslearn-aks-workshop-ratings-web?azure-portal=true) is on GitHub and already includes a [Dockerfile](https://github.com/MicrosoftDocs/mslearn-aks-workshop-ratings-web/blob/master/Dockerfile?azure-portal=true), which builds images based on the Node.js Alpine image.

-The steps you follow are the same as before.
-Clone the repository and then build the docker image using the included Dockerfile using the `az acr build` command.
+The steps you follow are the same as you previously followed.
+Clone the repository, and then build the docker image using the included Dockerfile running the `az acr build` command.

 1. First, change back to the home directory.